voronianski/react-swipe/README.md

 - regular props as `className`, `id` for root component are also supported

-- `childCount: ?Number` - use it to explicitely tell `react-swipe` that it needs to be re-initiate underlying Swipe.js instance.
+- `childCount: ?Number` - use it to explicitely tell `react-swipe` that it needs to re-initiate underlying Swipe.js instance.
 For example, by setting the `childCount` prop to the `length` of the images array that you pass into `react-swipe`, re-rendering will take place when the `images.length` differs from the previous `render` pass:

 ```js
 <ReactSwipe childCount={images.length}>{images}</ReactSwipe>